 In addition, Dr. Jurkunas conducts research in collaboration with the Center for Human Cell Therapy Boston into the development of cultivated epithelial stem cell constructs for patients suffering from limbal stem cell deficiency.
 To aid in the translational development of stem cell therapy in corneal disorders, she was awarded the Production Assistance for Cellular Therapies (PACT) grant from National Heart/Lung and Blood Program of the National Institutes of Health.
 Her work has led to numerous peer-reviewed publications, review articles, and presentations nationally and internationally.

-To learn more about Dr. Jurkunas, click here to read her "Meet a Specialist" profile.
+To learn more about Dr. Jurkunas, read her "Meet a Specialist" profile here.